ReactiveX/RxJava/README.md

 Practically, parallelism in RxJava means running independent flows and merging their results back into a single flow.
 The operator `flatMap` does this by first mapping each number from 1 to 10 into its own individual `Flowable`, runs them and merges the computed squares.

-Note, however, that `flatMap` doesn't guarantee any order and the end result from the inner flows may end up interleaved.
+Note, however, that `flatMap` doesn't guarantee any order and the items from the inner flows may end up interleaved.
 There are alternative operators:

   - `concatMap` that maps and runs one inner flow at a time and
   - `concatMapEager` which runs all inner flows "at once" but the output flow will be in the order those inner flows were created.